Double Dragon (film): Legacy

 Plot and visual elements of the film were reused in the 1995 fighting game version of Double Dragon produced by Technos Japan.
 This includes the transformation that the Lee brothers go through during the film's climax, which appear in the game, as a special move for both characters and the use of footage of the film in the game's introduction and Marian's stage.

 Soundtrack

-The soundtrack featured Coolio, The Farm and Crystal Waters.
+The soundtrack features Coolio, The Farm and Crystal Waters.

 Home video

 Universal released the film on VHS and Laserdisc in April 1995 in the United States, while CFP released the film on video in Canada.
 GoodTimes Entertainment made another VHS in late 1997, released it on DVD in 2001, and another DVD on August 31, 2004.
 In 2014, DigiDreams released the film on Blu-ray in Germany.

 MVD Entertainment Group (under license from rights holder Imperial Entertainment Group) released the film on a Blu-ray/DVD combo pack in 2019.
 This Blu-ray release has grossed over in American sales, as of 2020.